 Being a Mentor

-All Candidate members seeking eligibility for entry into Full Membership as Registered Professional Planners are required to participate in a mentorship program for a minimum of one year, to support the responsible professional planning experience (sponsorship) requirement.
+All Candidate members seeking eligibility for entry into Full Membership of a Provincial/Territorial Institute or Association (PTIA) are required to participate in a mentorship program for a minimum of one year, to support the responsible professional planning experience (sponsorship) requirement.
 The one year of mentorship can begin immediately upon admission as Candidate member, and can be undertaken concurrently with the responsible professional planning experience requirement.
-Please note that under no circumstances can mentorship be backlogged – it only begins once a Candidate member has been confirmed as such by CIP and his/her Affiliate.
+Please note that under no circumstances can mentorship be backlogged – it only begins once a Candidate member has been confirmed as such by a Provincial/Territorial Institute or Association.

 The role of the Mentor is to provide key collegial advice, assistance, and guidance to a Candidate member as they undertake their practical work experience requirement and seek entry into Full Membership as a Registered Professional Planner.
 Beyond this, both the Mentor and the Candidate member should benefit from the collegial nature of the mentorship through the exchange of ideas, sharing of experiences, and development of new perspectives.